micmejia/bible-dump/NKJV/Ezekiel/Ezek 3.md

 not to many people of unfamiliar speech and of hard language, whose words you cannot understand.
 Surely, had I sent you to them, they would have listened to you.

 ###### 7
-But the house of Israel will not listen to you, because they will not listen to Me; for all the house of Israel _are_ [^a]impudent and hard-hearted.
+But the house of Israel will not listen to you, because they will not listen to Me; for all the house of Israel _are_ impudent and hard-hearted.

 ###### 8
 Behold, I have made your face strong against their faces, and your forehead strong against their foreheads.